-Joint pain can make it difficult to fall asleep, as you’re likely distracted by the pain and tossing and turning to find a comfortable sleeping position.
-You may also have difficulty staying asleep due to the pain, and wake up feeling stiff and sore.
-Poor quality sleep can cause other health issues and make it harder for your body to get the reparative rest it needs to function optimally.
-If you’re experiencing hip pain and difficulty sleeping, it’s important to diagnose and treat the source of the pain so you can return to your normal sleeping patterns and daily activities.
+Joint pain can make it difficult to fall (and stay) asleep, making it harder for your body to get the reparative rest it needs to function optimally.
+If you’re experiencing hip pain and difficulty sleeping, it’s important to seek medical advice so you can get the relief you need.

 Why does hip pain worsen at night?